vikejs/vike-react/packages/vike-react-query/README.md

 )
 ```

-## Usage with `telefunc`:
+## Usage with Telefunc:
-If used together with `telefunc`, the query function will always run on the server. (similar to [Next.js Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations))
+If used together with [Telefunc](https://telefunc.com/), the query function will always run on the server.
+(Similar to [Next.js Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations).)

 #### Query example:
 ```tsx